List of The Patrick Star Show episodes

 The Patrick Star Show is an American animated television series that premiered on Nickelodeon on July 9, 2021.
 It is a spin-off of the series SpongeBob SquarePants, which was created by Stephen Hillenburg.
 It follows Patrick Star as he hosts a talk show at his family home with the support of his family.
 The series was developed by Luke Brookshier, Marc Ceccarelli, Andrew Goodman, Kaz, Mr. Lawrence, and Vincent Waller.
-The series has run for a total of three seasons, and in October 2024, was renewed for two more, with the fourth premiering on March 21, 2025.
+The series has run for a total of four seasons, and in October 2024, was renewed for two more, with the fifth premiering on July 17, 2026.
+In June 2026, the series was renewed for a sixth and seventh season.